Stephanie Hollman Explains How 'Housewives' Salaries Work

-Former Real Housewives of Dallas star Stephanie Hollman is weighing in on what Bravo pays its Housewives, this after Jen Shah's purported per-episode salary came to light.
+Former Real Housewives of Dallas star Stephanie Hollman is weighing in on what Bravo pays its Housewives.

-In a TikTok video she posted on Thursday, Hollman offered some insight into how expensive things can get merely being part of the Bravo franchise and at what point one can expect to start making money.
+In a TikTok video she posted on Thursday, Hollman said merely being part of the Bravo franchise and at what point one can expect to start making money.
 It's fascinating insight, considering the subject of Housewives salaries is shrouded in mystery.
-Hollman also expressed some shock after learning Shah's salary (more on that in a bit).
+Hollman also expressed some shock at Shah's salary (more on that in a bit).

 "I will say, season 1 for me, I felt like I was paying to be on the show," she explained.
 "Like, I definitely spent more than I made.
 Season 5, I was making great money.
 Season 3 is when you kind of start making pretty good money, and that I think is why after season 3, you see a lot of Housewives that leave and then they keep a smaller percentage.
 It’s because they get expensive.
 I mean, season 5, it was very expensive."

 As for Shah's salary, a lawyer unearthed legal filings connected to her federal fraud case, which purports the convicted felon earned $34,500 per episode.
 Shah appeared in three seasons of The Real Housewives of Salt Lake City.
-The purported figure elicited some doubt from Hollman.
+The purported figure elicited some doubt from Hollman, and ET has since learned Shah's reported salary is not accurate.

 @stephhollman Replying to @tristantaylormay ♬ original sound - Stephanie Hollman